vch-institute/blackhole/docs/INSTALL.md

 On to Solr and Blackhole...

-First, you are going to need Java Runtime Environment 8 Go to this url and download it, there is no direct link. (https://www.java.com/en/download/manual.jsp) Install Java and do not forget where you install it to, what would be a good idea is to install it inside The same folder as Solr. (http://archive.apache.org/dist/lucene/solr/7.5.0/solr-7.5.0.zip) Download Solr and unzip it, for windows it pretty much works flawless out of the box.
+*First, you are going to need Java Runtime Environment 8 Go to this url and download it, there is no direct link. (https://www.java.com/en/download/manual.jsp) Install Java and do not forget where you install it to, what would be a good idea is to install it inside *The same folder as Solr. (http://archive.apache.org/dist/lucene/solr/7.5.0/solr-7.5.0.zip) Download Solr and unzip it, for windows it pretty much works flawless out of the box.
 Once you unzip it, we are now assuming you have my repository.

+*Copy the post.jar and post.cmd and solr.start.cmd files from the windows_core directory to the solr-7.5.0\solr\bin folder.

+Copy the conf directory from the repository to the place you wish your core to be.
+EXAMPLE: C:\solr-7.5.0\server\solr\library_core would be my directory.

+You need to provide the document fields for it to index via the schema and xml files, or the core will not start.

-Copy the post.jar and post.cmd and solr.start.cmd files from the windows_core directory to the solr-7.5.0\solr\bin folder.
-Double click on the solr.start.cmd It will open a terminal and eventually say Port 8983 Happy Searching.
+Once you are done with that, double click on the solr.start.cmd It will open a terminal and eventually say Port 8983 Happy Searching.

 Go to your browser for that same machine, enter localhost:8983 into your browser.
 Once you have done that, you have control of setting up the cores that are required to index.
 As being so, it also will not start extracting without an index.